HamidAbdullah/ESlint.md/eslintConfig.md

     "react/jsx-filename-extension": [1, { "extensions": [".js", ".jsx"] }]
     }

-**his allows JSX to be used in .js files.
-You can also enable, disable or modify other ESLint rules within the rules section of your .eslintrc.json file.**
+his allows JSX to be used in .js files.
+You can also enable, disable or modify other ESLint rules within the rules section of your .**eslintrc.json** file.